samplecatalina/SMTP-CRAM_Server_Client_and_a_MitM_Attacker/README.md

 - Used Challenge-Response Authentication Mechanism (CRAM) along with MD5 Message-Digest Algorithm.

-- Designed a MitM attacker can actively eavesdrop/intercept/forge communications between a server and client.
+- Designed a MitM attacker that can actively eavesdrop/intercept/forge communications between a server and a client.

-- Tested in Linux and Windows environment with Telnet and Netcat.
+- Tested in Linux and Windows environments with Telnet and Netcat.